 - How do we have conversations with residents that get under the skin of their needs, value their strengths, but also change their expectations to be able to better adapt to changing future scenarios?

 - How do we have conversations with residents that get under the skin of their needs and their networks but also of more deep-rooted cultural influences, like Values Mode Analysis, to understand how we might challenge & help them recycle or re-use more, manage money well or even look out for others?

 How do we design a network of advice provision that can flex to changing types & levels of demand?

 How do we help the network better understand & anticipate the types & levels of demand and need?

 - Understand the keywords people are using to search through our website to look for advice [CAB example]

 - Interview advisers on the changing patterns of need in the neighbourhoods they are working in, and what triggers these

-- Use community researchers to understand the types of need people are facing, how they are getting advice and how it is helping them
+- Use community researchers to understand the types of needs people are facing, how they are getting advice and how it is helping them

-- Test out new ways of anticipating & responding to demand that bring both thick & big data
+- Test out new ways of anticipating & responding to demand that brings both thick & big data

 How do we help the network understand the root causes of the need, moving beyond the needs people are presenting with?

 - Map the system to identify what’s influencing the need and who’s influencing the advice provided